kubevirt/kubevirt.github.io/_posts/2018-06-03-Research-run-VMs-with-istio-service-mesh.markdown

 2. Accept all the traffic that go from the pod to the virtual machine
 3. Nat all the udp praffic that came from the virtual machine

-This solution use a container I created that have two process inside, one for the egress traffic of the virtual machine and one for the ingress traffic.
+This solution uses a container I created that has two processes inside, one for the egress traffic of the virtual machine and one for the ingress traffic.
 For the egress traffic i used a program writed in golang, and for the ingress traffic I used haproxy.

 The nat-proxy used a system call to get the original destination address and port that its been redirected to us from the iptable rules I created.